Rural Long-Term Care Facilities

 - How is long-term care paid for?

-- How does the lack of home and community-based services affect utilization of assisted living and nursing homes in rural areas?
+- How does the lack of access to home and community-based services affect utilization of assisted living and nursing homes in rural areas?

 - How prevalent is the provision of long-term care services by Critical Access Hospitals?